Fordalex/power-in-numbers/readme/testing.md

     11. The notes have pulled from the DB

 Checking the 'running' sessions have logged correctly:
+- view the session card and check the following:
+    1. The date is the same as when entered into the add session form.
+    2. The location has been taken from the users account.
+    3. The body weight has been taken from the users account.
+    4. The distance travelled should be '10' miles
+    5. The distance should workout to 10 miles / 60 mins =  6 mins / mile
+    6. The motivated progression bar has filled to the length specified by the user.
+    7. The difficulty progression bar has also filled to the value given.
+    8. The effort progression bar has worked as planned.
+    9. The session type is as chosen on the form
+    10. The length value shouldn't be blank and should show the length of the workout.
+    11. The notes have pulled from the DB

 Checking the 'walking' sessions have logged correctly:
+- view the session card and check the following:
+    1. The date is the same as when entered into the add session form.
+    2. The location has been taken from the users account.
+    3. The body weight has been taken from the users account.
+    4. The distance travelled should be '10' miles
+    5. The distance should workout to 10 miles / 45 mins =  4.5 mins / mile
+    6. The motivated progression bar has filled to the length specified by the user.
+    7. The difficulty progression bar has also filled to the value given.
+    8. The effort progression bar has worked as planned.
+    9. The session type is as chosen on the form
+    10. The length value shouldn't be blank and should show the length of the workout.
+    11. The notes have pulled from the DB

 Checking the 'cycling' sessions have logged correctly:
+- view the session card and check the following:
+    1. The date is the same as when entered into the add session form.
+    2. The location has been taken from the users account.
+    3. The body weight has been taken from the users account.
+    4. The distance travelled should be '10' miles
+    5. The distance should workout to 10 miles / 60 mins =  4.5 mins / mile
+    6. The motivated progression bar has filled to the length specified by the user.
+    7. The difficulty progression bar has also filled to the value given.
+    8. The effort progression bar has worked as planned.
+    9. The session type is as chosen on the form
+    10. The length value shouldn't be blank and should show the length of the workout.
+    11. The notes have pulled from the DB

 Filtering the training cards:
  - First make sure that the session cards are shown on the page.